moechofe/lowresrmx/asset.dev/manual.md

 ### Lvalue and Rvalue

-The equal = sign is used both as variable assignement and comparison operator, and It can lead to some confusion.
+The equal = sign is used both as a variable assignment and a comparison operator, and it can lead to some confusion.
 Here is a tip to help you:

-- If the line start by the variable name, it's [a variable assignation](#variables-and-assignation).
+- If the line starts with the variable name, it's [a variable assignation](#variables-and-assignation).

+      lvalue = rvalue

 - In all other cases, the variable is used as [a part of an expression](#expressions).

+      call func(rvalue + rvalue)

 An lvalue appears on the left side of an assignment, and an rvalue appears on the right side of an assignment.
-Also, rvalue is used as an argument of [functions](#functions) or [procedures](#procedures).
+Also, an rvalue is used as an argument of [functions](#functions) or [procedures](#procedures).

 |                               expression | type of value    |
 | ----------------------------------------:| ---------------- |